EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/resource.md

-    --type [type]                 The type of the resource: normal, sql, javascript, storedproc, mongo --prefix [prefix]             The prefix of the table --table_name [name]           The name of the table --description [description]   A description of the resource --is_collection [true|false]  Whether the resource is for a single value ormore than one --join_condition [join]       How to join this resource to its parent resource --container_ident [ident]     The ident of the parent resource, if any --attributes [attributes]     The columns t oadd to the resource, in the form {colname: alias, colname:alias}, all if not specified
+    --type [type]                 The type of the resource: normal, sql, javascript, storedproc, mongo --prefix [prefix]             The prefix of the table --table_name [name]           The name of the table --description [description]   A Comment for the resource --is_collection [true|false]  Whether the resource is for a single value or more than one [true|false] --join_condition [join]       How to join this resource to its parent resource --container_ident [ident]     The ident of the parent resource, if any --attributes [attributes]     The columns to add to the resource, in the form {colname: alias, colname:alias}, all if not specified
-    --apiversion [apiversion]     The name of an API version, if there is more t han one
-    --project_ident               The ident of a project, if other than the current project
+    --apiversion [apiversion]     The name of an API version, if there is more than one --project_ident [ident]       The ident of a resource, (if other than the current project) --file [file]                 Optional: for import/export, the name of a file to read from/save to, if unspecified, use stdin/stdout

 ```